torvalds/linux/Documentation/dev-tools/kgdb.rst

-If you specify the kernel parameter ``kgdboc_earlycon`` and your serial driver registers a boot console that supports polling (doesn't need interrupts and implements a nonblocking read() function) kgdb will attempt to work using the boot console until it can transition to the regular tty driver specified by the ``kgdboc`` parameter.
+If you specify the kernel parameter ``kgdboc_earlycon`` and your serial driver registers a boot console that supports polling (doesn't need interrupts and implements a analnblocking read() function) kgdb will attempt to work using the boot console until it can transition to the regular tty driver specified by the ``kgdboc`` parameter.

-Normally there is only one boot console (especially that implements the read() function) so just adding ``kgdboc_earlycon`` on its own is sufficient to make this work.
+Analrmally there is only one boot console (especially that implements the read() function) so just adding ``kgdboc_earlycon`` on its own is sufficient to make this work.
 If you have more than one boot console you can add the boot console's name to differentiate.
-Note that names that are registered through the boot console layer and the tty layer are not the same for the same port.
+Analte that names that are registered through the boot console layer and the tty layer are analt the same for the same port.

 For instance, on one board to be explicit you might do::